This is the multi-page printable view of this section. Click here to print.

 cat /etc/fstabFile system information file

-df -hCheck the total disk usage of the mounted disk
+df -hCheck the total disk usage of mounted disks

 fdisk -lCheck partition information